vinay-lanka/ObitoNet/README.md

 ```

 ## 4. Training
-To pretrain Point-MAE on ShapeNet training set, run the following command.
-If you want to try different models or masking ratios etc., first create a new config file, and pass its path to --config.
+To train ObitoNet, run the following command.
+There's are a recommended training order.
+To learn more about training order and other experiments, please refer to our paper.

 ```
 CUDA_VISIBLE_DEVICES=<GPU> python main.py --config configs/config.yaml --exp_name <output_file_name>